Jafea7/RecFilter2/README.md

 **NOTE:** It has been tested and developed using Python 3.7.9 - we know it works using this version.

+RecFilter2.py is capable of being compiled using pyinstaller, `pyinstaller --onefile RecFilter2.py`

+You can also use it as part of the post-processing for CTBRec, (not tested but the theory is sound ;) ), eg. `python RecFilter2.py ${absolutePath} -m ${sanitizedModelName} -s ${sanitizedSiteName}`

 ---

 ## Usage: